Currently Browsing:Benson Henry Institute for Mind Body Medicine

 People with the disorder often become so disabled that they literally feel they cannot leave their homes.
 Others who have agoraphobia, do go into potentially "phobic" situations, but only with great distress, or when accompanied by a trusted friend or family member.

-People with agoraphobia may also develop depression, fatigue, tension, alcohol or drug abuse problems, and obsessive disorders, making seeking treatment crucial.
-Approximately 1.7% of American adults experience agoraphobia in a given year.
+People with agoraphobia may also have depression, fatigue, tension, alcohol or drug abuse problems, and obsessive disorders, making treatment crucial.